sanaasy/steming-up/README.md

 # steming-up
-All the code I created during my time at STEMing UP.
+This is the demo for the website for my product pitch.